openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 ```

 With this configuration when an event from the `linda/project` repository
-occurs, Pipelines as Code will know it needs to be handled and begin checking
+occurs, Pipelines-as-Code will know it needs to be handled and begin checking
 out the contents of linda/project to match with the PipelineRun in the .tekton/
 directory.